It takes an average of 43 days to find a new job. That means some opportunities can take months to pan out while others take a few days.

 There are tons of job search sites out there.

-Make sure you’re searching for jobs on the top job search sites.
+Make sure you’re searching for jobs on all the top job search sites.

 Indeed is by far the largest job board in the United States and Canada.
 Founded in 2004, Indeed serves nearly 258 million job seekers worldwide.
 The website is very simple to navigate and contains job postings from Indeed as well as hundreds of other job boards.